Dear Friends, Family and Elephant Supporters,

 - Transfer stock to the film via the SF Film Society.
 It’s also tax-deductible.

+No donation is too small and all donations are tax-deductible!
 In recognition of your support, I am offering the following VIP perks to donors:

 - $25 = Personal thank you note from yours truly, plus a signed promotional postcard—it’ll be a collector’s item one day!